-Assembly’s Payment APIs make accepting payments by card, direct debit and real-time, processing payouts and reconciliation possible in real-time.
-They are also used to help customers manage their payment workflows.
+Assembly’s Payment APIs make accepting payments by card, Direct Debit and real-time, processing payouts and reconciliation possible in real-time.
+API automation is also used to help customers manage their payment workflows.

 Arbitration is the final step in the chargeback process - credit-card-issuing companies need to determine whether an acquirer (or the business processing payments on behalf of a merchant) is responsible for a chargeback.

 If the dispute between themerchant and cardholder is unable to be resolved by both the cardholder and the acquirer, the case is referred to the card scheme provider (Visa, MasterCard, AMEX, or Discover) to make the final decision.

 Anti- money laundering (AML) refers to one way in which governments and financial institutions track and prevent the occurrence of financial crimes - particularly money laundering and terrorism financing.

 Know your customer (KYC) is a process that exists within AML practices, which is concerned with verifying a customer’s identity.
 KYC requires relevant customers to provide appropriate identification credentials, in order to use a company’s service.
 For example, consumers are required to provide ID documents before opening a bank account.